-FIGURE 1.
-Example of the constant matrix M_i with i = 3 (a), and the standard quantization matrix with QF = 90 (b).
+FIGURE 1: Example of the constant matrix M_i with i=3 (a), and the standard quantization matrix with QF=90 (b).

+Machine Learning techniques such as CNNs may be closely related to the dataset they were trained on.
 The reliability of these methods need then to be demonstrated under "wild" conditions.
 State-of-the-art CNN results have been achieved by Niu et al. [29] and Tondi et al. [30] where the best results for both aligned and non-aligned FQE scenarios were presented.

-The proposed method, employing a minimal set of parameters and a reference dataset, is designed to overcome the limitations of both CNN-based and analytical state-of-theart solutions.
+The proposed method, employing a minimal set of parameters and a reference dataset, is designed to overcome the limitations of both CNN-based and analytical state-of-the-art solutions.
 This may be accomplished by fitting appropriate statistics on DCT coefficients in order to get rid of the necessity of a training phase and without falling into all those limitations of an analytical methods.